 1) Bush Hogging

-1. Bush Hogging – One of the foremost tasks in a farm using a tractor is bush hogging.
+Bush hogging is one of the foremost tasks for tractor in a farm.
 This task prevents your farm from being taken over by grass and shrubs, turning your farm back to its original landscape.
 Bush hogging is regularly done to maintain your farm in its most productive form.
 Nature is persistent enough that in about three or more years of neglect, your farm would be immediately covered with a tremendous amount of unwanted vegetation and weeds.

 2) Tillage Activities

 Before planting crops, the soil should be prepared by performing a variety of tillage activities.
 These activities include plowing, rototilling, harrowing, and cultivating the soil.
 Manually preparing a hectare of land for planting, even with the help of draft animals, can be very exhausting and backbreaking.
 These tasks become a lot easier using a tractor.